johnridesabike/bikewalklife/posts/2021/12/mobility-as-a-hobson-s-choice.md

   alt: ''
   caption: ''
 external_link: ''
+excerpt: >
+  As more people want to live somewhere with better transportation choices, many communities are promoting their walkability and similar features.
+But every time a person moves to a “walkable” or “bikeable” neighborhood, they end up driving everywhere anyway.
+I think our towns are presenting us a Hobson’s choice.

 ---
 As more people want to live somewhere with better transportation choices, many communities are promoting their walkability and similar features.
 But every time a person moves to a “walkable” or “bikeable” neighborhood, they end up driving everywhere anyway.
 I think our towns are presenting us a Hobson’s choice.